Jean-Claude Van Damme: 1982–1988: Early works and breakthrough

 Corey Yuen's martial arts film No Retreat, No Surrender, which premiered On 2 May 1986 in Los Angeles, was his first sizeable role when he was cast as the Russian villain.
 It starred Kurt McKinney, and was released through New World Pictures.
 McKinney stars as Jason Stillwell, a U.S. teenager who learns karate and defends his martial arts dojo against a Soviet martial artist played by Van Damme.
-Both Vann Damme and McKinney were set to also star in No Retreat, No Surrender 2, but backed out.
+Both Van Damme and McKinney were set to also star in No Retreat, No Surrender 2, but backed out.

 He worked for director John McTiernan for the film Predator (1987) as an early (eventually abandoned) version of the titular alien, before being removed and replaced by Kevin Peter Hall.
 As the first choice to play the titular Predator character, with the intent that he would use his martial arts skills to make the alien an agile, ninja-like hunter, but after few days shot, he left the film.
 It was reported that he constantly complained about the monster suit being too hot and causing him to pass out; he allegedly also voiced reservations about only appearing on camera in the suit.
 Additionally, it became apparent that a more physically imposing actor was needed to make the creature appear threatening against the team of soldiers.
 The role eventually went to Kevin Peter Hall.
 After Predator was a success, Van Damme said that he appreciated the movie and that he had no regrets about missing that role.

 Van Damme's breakout film was Bloodsport, which opened on 26 February 1988, based on the alleged true story of Frank Dux.
 It was shot on a $1.5-million budget for Cannon.
 The film is about U.S. Army Captain Frank Dux (played by Van Damme), trained from his youth in the ways of ninjutsu by Senzo Tanaka, who takes the place of Tanaka's deceased son Shingo in the illegal martial-arts tournament Kumite in Hong Kong.
 It became a U.S. box-office hit in the spring of 1988.
 Producer Mark Di Salle said he was looking for "a new martial arts star who was a ladies' man, [but Van Damme] appeals to both men and women.
 He's an American hero who fights for justice the American way and kicks the stuffing out of the bad guys."
 In reality, Van Damme had begged for a starring role; at the point of casting, he was homeless, sleeping in cars and garages, and sometimes had to resort to stealing food to survive.
 Also in 1988, he played another Russian villain in Black Eagle, opposite Sho Kosugi.